-For Dave, they created and wrote the fantasy sitcom, Zapped, originally broadcast in October 2016.
+They created and wrote two series of the fantasy sitcom, Zapped, originally broadcast in October 2016.

 They continue to develop sitcom scripts, panel shows and factual entertainment formats.

 Their many credits as writers, script editors and producers include:

 Have I Got News For You, The Graham Norton Show, Miranda, 8 Out of 10 Cats, Top Gear, Al Murray’s Happy Hour, Mock the Week and Would I Lie To You.

 Dan, Paul & Will

 Dan, Paul and Will all started their careers as writer/performers.
 They first collaborated on the seminal Radio 4 show, Weekending and went on to write and star in several of their own radio shows.

 Dan and Paul wrote and performed in two series of their sketch show, We Know Everything.

 Dan and Will wrote and performed, together with Ben Silburn, a self-titled sketch show, The Curried Goat Radio Show, for Radio 2 and still heard from time to time on Radio 4 Extra.

 In 1998 Dan, Will and Paul, together with Ben Silburn, wrote and performed a topical series for ITV1 called Stuff The Week.